beatrizprazim/PI-1.periodo/README.md

 Erik Guilherme Honorio de Souza – Team Leader / Interface Designer

-Member 2 – UX Researcher
+Gabrielle Mendes – UX Researcher

-Member 3 – Prototype Designer
+Louise Martins Pereira – Prototype Designer

-Member 4 – Documentation Writer
+Beatriz Borba Prazim – Documentation Writer

-Member 5 – Support and Testing
+Felipe Araújo – Support and Testing

 Each member contributed to research, ideation, and interface design to ensure that the proposed solution is intuitive, inclusive, and functional within the scope of digital prototyping.